 There are three types of SLAs:

-internal SLAs: between two departments of a company
+internal SLAs - between two departments of a business

 SLAs can be a formal legally binding contract or an informal agreement between parties, setting out the relationship in a given project.
 The latter is often used by public sector bodies.